 |Master Naturalist Program in West Virginia|

-The mission of the West Virginia Master Naturalist Program is to train interested people in the fundamentals of natural history, nature interpretation and teaching, and to instill responsible environmental stewardship.
-The program ultimately provides a corps of qualified volunteers to assist government agencies, non-government organizations, and schools with research, outdoor recreation development, and environmental education and protection.
+The West Virginia Master Naturalist Program is for interested people in the fundamentals of natural history, nature interpretation and teaching, and to instill responsible environmental stewardship.
+The training program ultimately provides a corps of qualified volunteers to assist government agencies, non-government organizations, and schools with research, outdoor recreation development, and environmental education and protection.

 Master Naturalists volunteering hours at a state park or forest should contact the area superintendent directly to discuss the possibilities.
 All volunteers complete a volunteer work agreement with the state parks system.
 Reporting of volunteer hours to the Master Naturalist program is the responsibility of the individual or group.